CherylHemphill/README-Generator/README.md

 In your terminal type the command <b>node -v </b>to see the current version if one is available.
 If you need to install or update go to (https://nodejs.org/en/download/releases) to install.
 <br>
+Clone the code into your code editor of choice.<br>
-Open your terminal within the README Generator folder.
+Open your terminal within the README Generator folder. <br>
 Run the command <b>node index.js</b> and follow the prompts to input your information.

 ## Usage